 Where can I find more information about my claim?

-More useful information about the claim process can be found here within the ‘client information pack’.
-Once the other diver’s insurance company responds and your dedicated case handler makes contact, you will receive a bespoke update and more information about your claim.
+More useful information about the claim process can be found here within the ‘Client Information Guide’.
+Once the other driver’s insurance company responds and your dedicated case handler makes contact, you will receive a bespoke update and more information about your claim.